apache/incubator-kie-kogito-runtimes/README.md

 * Upload the zips, documentation and javadocs to filemgmt and update the website.

     * Go to `droolsjbpm-build-distribution/droolsjbpm-uber-distribution/target`.

+    * To get access to `filemgmt.jboss.org`, see preparation above.

     * Folder `download_jboss_org` should be uploaded to `filemgmt.jboss.org/downloads_htdocs/drools/release`
     which ends up at [download.jboss.org](http://download.jboss.org/drools/release/)